RescueSocial/Hollywood_Disinformation_Amber-Depp-Musk/Subjective Preliminary Claims/ReadMe.md

 As seen in other case examples e.g., against actresses, models, socialites, and partners of atheletes, the Natural Language of these operations are similar as are their capabilities of paying hundreds of thousands to millions for these operations against women in these conditions.
 <br>- Secondly, it's extreme monitoring with coercive control and domestic abuse by partners to not allow these women to move onto others.
 Private services and <a href="https://abcnews.go.com/Primetime/LegalCenter/story?id=1625097&page=1">'fixers'</a> specialize in harming women who are partners of these figures.
 It's abuse of process and intimidation to threaten with death, destruction.

-In Amber Heard's counterclaim in August 2020, she points out how her ex-partner joined Instagram and accumulated followers in only 15 minutes which was during his influence operations against her online.
-At the same time, Adam Waldman, one of his workers, himself points out <b>"the fastest to 1 million followers in the history of Instagram"</b> in an email to Twitter staff after his suspension.
-Speed correlates to signaling for bots to be released.

 <b>Private Sector - Connections to Sports accounts, Hollywood-Fixers, Bots, and <a href="https://variety.com/2015/biz/news/anthony-pellicano-wiretap-appeals-court-sentencing-1201578024/">Companies</a></b>:
 - Sports accounts were not only seen by the cyber intelligence reseacher in April 2021 (Arsenal sports network), but also show in like-bots analysis.